Cape Cod Railroad: Freight

 In 2007, the contract for Cape freight rail was awarded to Massachusetts Coastal Railroad, which currently continues to manage all freight rail on the line today.
 The most common operation is the "energy train", which hauls refuse from the Upper Cape Regional Transfer Station in Falmouth and the Yarmouth-Barnstable Regional Transfer Station in Yarmouth, to the Southeastern Massachusetts Resource Recovery Facility, a waste-to-energy plant in Rochester.
 Other regular operations include interchanging with CSX in Middleborough and transporting material for the ongoing South Coast Rail project.
 Massachusetts Coastal Railroad is owned by the same parent company as Cape Cod Central Railroad.

+Mass Coastal has been in conflict with proponents of a new rail trail that wish to replace the line between Bourne and Camp Edwards with a new branch of the Shining Sea Bikeway.
+This would eliminate rail service to the transfer station within Camp Edwards.
+The railroad is advocating for a rails with trails instead.